 Smell: A little closed at first and took a little time in the glass to open up.
 Then some strawberry and raspberry notes came through, followed by sticky sherry – treacle, maple syrup, prune juice.
 Salted caramel.
 Brown sugar and a light dusting of cinnamon.

 Taste: Rich, spicy arrival.
 Burnt caramel and dark chocolate.
 Cinnamon and nutmeg.
 Raspberry and blackcurrant.
 Prunes.
 Figs. Maple syrup.
 Dry wood spice on the finish.

-Value for Money: When assessing how well a whisky fares in the value for money stakes there’s a series of questions I ask.
-Or to put it more simply, there’s certain things that I think can justify a higher price.
+Thoughts: When I try to assess how well a whisky fares in the value for money category, there’s a series of questions I ask myself.
+Or to put it more simply, there’s certain things I think can justify a higher price.
 Being cask strength is one of those things.
 Using a high proportion of expensive sherry casks is another.
-Whiskymaker’s Reserve No. 3 checks both of those boxes so whilst I still feel it’s a little overpriced, it perhaps isn’t as bad as it first appears.
+Whiskymaker’s Reserve No. 3 checks both of those boxes so whilst I feel this bottle is a little overpriced, it perhaps isn’t as bad as it first appears.

 *You can buy the whisky in this article from Master of Malt.
 Click here

 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.

 Other retailers are available.

 For more on the Lakes Distillery, visit here.